parkrrr/weather/README.md

 Observations that have failed quality control will be rendered with a darker point.
 Initial observations that have not undergone quality control will not render a point, but will still have a connecting line.

 ## Data
 This application uses data provided by the [National Weather Service](https://www.weather.gov/documentation/services-web-api).
-As a result, data is limited to North American airports.
+As a result, data is limited to areas monitored by the United States government.

 The types for the NWS API can be re-generated using `npm run generate`.